oradian/monohash/README.md

 ### Command-line usage:

-The MonoHash library can be used as a library, or ran on the command line.
+If you don't care about programmatic (library) access, you can simply [download the binary](https://oss.sonatype.org/content/groups/public/com/oradian/infra/monohash/0.5.0/monohash-0.5.0.jar) and use it on the command line.
-Running it on the command line allows for configuring hashing algorithms, concurrency and log levels:
+Running it on the command line allows for some configuration such as choosing the hashing algorithm, concurrency and log levels:

 ```
 Usage: java -jar monohash.jar [hash plan file] [export file (optional)]